-- If a substantial software system has been produced it is nice to give the examiner an opportunity to run it.
+- If a substantial software system has been produced it is nice to give the examiner an opportunity to run it (although in most cases they won't).
 Consider: - Including code on a disk, or - Place the code on your WWW site and reference this (see earlier discussion).